navidgh67/kubernetes/README.md

 **🔑 Key Point: LoadBalancer Services cost money - use them sparingly and prefer Ingress for multiple applications!**

 #### Ingress - Smart Traffic Routing (Layer 7)

+**What is Ingress?**

+The primary function of an Ingress resource in Kubernetes is to expose services running inside the cluster to external clients by providing HTTP and HTTPS routing rules.
+Ingress allows routing of external requests to internal services based on hostnames and paths and optionally uses SSL/TLS for secure connections.

 **Ingress solves the "multiple cloud load balancer" cost problem by using intelligent routing.**